scotfree/fuelscape/docs/fellowship_data_carpentry.md

 background-image: url(vis_vectorfield.png)
 # Useful and Open Tools
 * Free Athena Overture access in AWS/S3
-* Notebooks Are An Amazing New Medium
-  * Code Notebooks let anyone write and run code in a browser.
-  * With a narrative direction they are built for storytelling.
-  * The notebook model lets you work from examples not write code.
-  * Try them free on [Google Colab](https://colab.research.google.com) (meh) or [AWS](https://studiolab.sagemaker.aws/) (better).
-  * [Geospatial Notebook Collection](https://notebooks.gishub.org) is a great way to learn A LOT, especially about Geospatial data.

 * Your SQL skills are still valuable!
   * Athena (sql/etc on - often free! - large data in cloud storage)
   * DuckDB (free multi-tool for small-medium data)